Teach Edge

 • communicate progress clearly to students and parents

-Tools that stop at "generate feedback" leave all of that work elsewhere — usually spread across documents, spreadsheets, platforms, and memory.
+Tools that stop at "generate feedback" leave all of that work elsewhere.
+Usually spread across documents, spreadsheets, platforms, and memory.

 Teach Edge is built as an assessment workflow, not a standalone tool

-AI is used at multiple points in that workflow, but teacher judgement remains central throughout.
 The goal is simple: reduce time spent moving information around, while improving the quality and usefulness of feedback.

 Class-level assignment and feedback, without copy-and-paste workflows